Chymyst/chymyst-core/README.md

 Compared to `ScalaJoin` (Jiansen He's 2011 implementation of JC), `JoinRun` offers the following improvements:

-- Molecule injectors (“channels”) are locally scoped values (instances of abstract class `Molecule`) rather than singleton objects, as in `ScalaJoin`; this is more faithful to the semantics of JC
+- Molecule injectors (“channels”) are locally scoped values (instances of abstract class `Molecule`) rather than singleton objects, as in `ScalaJoin`; this is more faithful to the semantics of JC, and allows much more flexibility when defining reactions
-- Reactions are also locally scoped values (instances of class `Reaction`)
+- Reactions are also locally scoped values (instances of class `Reaction`). `JoinRun` performs some static analysis of reactions at compile time, using macros.
 - Reactions and molecules are composable: e.g. we can construct a join definition with `n` reactions and `n` different molecules, where `n` is a runtime parameter, with no limit on the number of reactions in one join definition, and no limit on the number of different molecules
 - “Join definitions” are instances of class `JoinDefinition` and are invisible to the user (as they should be according to the semantics of JC)
 - Some common cases of invalid join definitions are flagged (as run-time errors) even before starting any processes; others are flagged when reactions are run (e.g. if a blocking molecule gets no reply)